PilotKun/Discord-MAl/Roadmap.md

 ### Step 5: Notification System (Week 6-7)
 1. Implement a scheduler using `node-cron`:
-   - Periodically check the MAL API for new episodes of watchlisted anime.
+   - Periodically check the AniList API for new episodes of watchlisted anime.
    - Compare the latest episode count with the stored data.
 2. Build a notification delivery system:
    - Send alerts to users via Discord DMs or a designated channel.